astroanand-6e/astroanand-6e/README.md

 ### 📚 Current Research Projects

-- **Violent Activity Detection** using **LSTM, LRCN, and ConvLSTM**: Designing models to improve public safety by detecting violent activities in real-time from video feeds.
 - **ECG Signal Classification**: Developing a deep learning model for classifying ECG signals into four categories and comparing its performance with transformer-based approaches to advance healthcare technology.
-- **High-Frequency Trading Analysis**: Studying market patterns using machine learning to detect trends and improve decision-making in financial trading systems.

 ### 🌱 Research Goals